-Term Definition Board of Examiners A body consisting of University staff and external examiners where appropriate, with membership approved by the relevant College whose role is to take an overview of each student's academic performance on a relevant course or programme based primarily on assessment results, and to make a final academic judgement on the appropriate outcome, e.g. on progression or the award of degree, diploma or certificate. www.ed.ac.uk/schools-departments/academic-services/staff/assessment/boards-examiners Board of Studies The committee in Schools which undertakes scrutiny of curriculum development proposals and where local decisions about courses, programmes and academic policy are made.
+Term Definition Board of Examiners A body consisting of University staff and external examiners where appropriate, with membership approved by the relevant College whose role is to take an overview of each student's academic performance on a relevant course or programme based primarily on assessment results, and to make a final academic judgement on the appropriate outcome, e.g. on progression or the award of degree, diploma or certificate. www.ed.ac.uk/schools-departments/academic-services/staff/assessment/boards-examiners Board of Studies The committee in Schools which undertakes scrutiny of curriculum development proposals and where local decisions about courses and programmes are made.
 Borderline Defined as marks from two percentage points below the class or grade boundary up to the boundary itself.
 Boards of Examiners must use the University borderline definition and must not set and use a different definition.

 Term Definition Cheating An example of academic misconduct.
 It is any attempt to obtain or to give assistance in an examination or an assessment without due acknowledgement.
 This includes submitting work which is not one's own.
-Co-requisite of A co-requisite course to 'Course X' must be undertaken in the course same Semester or Academic Year (as specified) as 'Course Course X'.
-01'6' 1 2 2 2 Classification This is the grading scheme used to identify the level of achievement of an undergraduate honours degree.
+Co-requisite of A co-requisite course to 'Course X' must be undertaken in the course same Semester or Academic Year (as specified) as 'Course X'.
+Classification This is the grading scheme used to identify the level of achievement of an undergraduate honours degree.
 The class of degree can be First class honours (1st), Second class honours, upper division (2.i), Second class honours, lower division (2.ii), or Third class honours (3rd).
-Class only A student attending a course on a class-only basis does not Class Ully sit assessment and does not receive credit for that course.
+Class only A student attending a course on a class-only basis does not sit assessment and does not receive credit for that course.
 This is also known as "auditing" a course.
-Co-Supervisor For postgraduate research students, the Principal and Co- Supervisor have equal roles and responsibilities, but the Principal Supervisor tends to deal with the administrative aspects of supervision.
-The supervisory arrangement of "Principal plus Co-Supervisor" is normally chosen when the student's proposal involves interdisciplinary research.
+Co-Supervisor For postgraduate research students, the Principal and Co- Supervisor have equal roles and responsibilities, but the